Ke'Bryan Hayes Preview, Player Props: Pirates vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff leads MLB.
+- The pitching staff for the Braves has a collective 9.5 K/9 to lead MLB.

-- The Braves' 3.89 team ERA ranks fifth among all league pitching staffs.
+- The Braves have the fifth-ranked team ERA among all MLB pitching staffs (3.88).

-- Braves pitchers combine to give up 149 home runs (1.1 per game), the second-fewest in the league.
+- The Braves allow the second-fewest home runs in baseball (150 total, 1.1 per game).

+- Dodd makes his first start of the season for the Braves.

 © 2023 Data Skrive.
 All rights reserved.